Revisiting the Platonic Representation Hypothesis: An Aristotelian View: Additional Experimental Results

 We validate our empirical null calibration by comparing it to existing analytical bias corrections for \gls{cka}. \Cref{fig:cka-comparison} shows the difference between our calibrated \gls{cka} and two existing estimators: the debiased \gls{cka} of \citet{murphy2024biasedcka} and the dep-cols \gls{cka} of \citet{chun2025sparsecka}.

 Our calibrated \gls{cka} closely matches the debiased \gls{cka} estimator, indicating that our calibration automatically corrects the dominant width-induced bias without requiring a metric-specific derivation.
-In contrast, dep-cols \gls{cka} is designed to correct column dependence, which is not a confound in our experimental setup (where columns are independent by construction), and as a result, it attenuates the true signal under $H_1$.
+In contrast, dep-cols \gls{cka} is designed to correct column dependence, which is not present in our experimental setup (columns are independent by construction), so it does not address the dominant width-induced inflation.
+Under genuine signal ($H_1$) it stays near its maximal value across all $d/n$, far above the closely agreeing debiased and calibrated estimates, while under the null ($H_0$) it fluctuates around zero with high variance.

+Our calibration targets the same source of finite-sample bias that the unbiased \acrshort{hsic} estimator of \citet{song2012hsic} subtracts analytically: the self-similarity (diagonal) terms.
+This is consistent with the close agreement between the two corrections in \Cref{fig:cka-comparison}.
+Unlike such analytical estimators, our permutation calibration requires no metric-specific derivation and applies to metrics for which no debiasing exists.